- Route: Sierra

 I ride for my amazing Pops, who embodies faith and kindness in everything he does, including his battle with lymphoma.
-Poppa & my equally amazing Nana are the chiefs of the tight-knight Wood family clan, and I ride to honor them & the immeasurable love and support they've given to me for my entire life.
+Poppa & my equally amazing Nana are the chiefs of the tight-knit Wood family clan, and I ride to honor them & the immeasurable love and support they've given to me for my entire life.

 I ride for my grandfather, who passed away in 2013.
 Although he died due to complications from Alzheimer’s rather than cancer, I feel that both diseases devastate its victims and their families in a similar fashion.
 He was an avid adventurer and outdoorsman, and I hope that he’d be proud of me for taking on this crazy challenge.